-AUVs have the ability to explore under ice regions and collect critical datasets where no other means exists, making them extremely valuable tools for polar climate science.
+AUVs have the ability to explore under-ice regions and collect critical datasets where no other means exist, making them extremely valuable tools for polar climate science.
 SOOS is establishing a new task team to focus on Autonomous Underwater Vehicles (AUVs) in Antarctica, coincident with the new era of international polar AUV exploration that builds upon leadership of the UK’s Autosub program since 2001.

 nupiri muka and it’s team at the Antarctic Gateway Partnership, Australia (Photo: Guy Williams)